genome/rex/README.md

 * perl/Tool - Command objects used by Workflow XML
 * definitions - contains re-usable DSL files
 * vim - contains vim syntax hilighting files for the DSL
-* t/Compiler/SystemTest - each subdirectory is a separate system test
+* t/Compiler/PositiveSystemTest - each subdirectory is a succeeding system test

 ## TODO